Globular Clusters GMRT Pulsar Search (GCGPS) II: Discovery of five MSPs in M69 and M70: DISCOVERIES

-Similar to the M69 observation, in May 2024 (observation details in Table \ref{table:observation}), two simultaneous uGMRT Band-4 PA beams were formed (CSQ and the 3rd arm) to observe M70 with optimal sensitivity, aiming to detect new pulsars.
-Using the YMW16 model predicted DM ($\rm DM^*\:=\:105.2\,pc\,cm^{-3}$), we searched over the DM space of 30 to 160 $\rm pc\,cc^{-3}$ with a DM step of 0.1 $\rm pc\,cm^{-3}$.
-The search on the CSQ data led us to discover three MSPs in this GC.
-PSR J1843$-$3217A, henceforth M70A, a MSP having spin period $P_\mathrm{s}\,\sim\,3.93\,\rm ms$, was discovered at a DM value of $\rm \sim\, 70.9\,pc\,cm^{-3}$ with a SNR of $\sim\,23.67\,\sigma$.
-The strongest detection came from J1843$-$3217B (M70B, $P_\mathrm{s}\:\sim\:4.44\:\rm ms$), at a DM value 71.2 $\rm pc\,cm^{-3}$ with an SNR of about 34.55$\sigma$.
-The faintest one is J1843$-$3217C (M70C, $ P_\mathrm{s}\:\sim\:6.06\:\rm ms,\: DM\sim\,71.1\,pc\,cm^{-3}$), detected in the CSQ data with a SNR of 12.06$\sigma$.
-After these detections, the more accurate DM for each MSP was determined with {\tt PRESTO} based search around the detected DM, and presented in Table \ref{table:MSPdetails}.
+Similar to the M69 observation, M70 was observed in May 2024 as part of the GCGPS survey (observation details in Table \ref{table:observation}).
+Two simultaneous uGMRT Band-4 phased-array (PA) beams: the CSQ beam and the 3rd-arm beam, were formed to observe M70 with optimal sensitivity for pulsar discovery.
+Using the YMW16 model predicted dispersion measure ($\rm DM^* = 105.2\,pc\,cm^{-3}$), and following the same search strategy as for M69, we performed an acceleration search with $Z_\mathrm{max}\, =\,\pm\,200$, over a DM range of 30–160 $\rm pc\,cm^{-3}$ with a DM step of 0.1 $\rm pc\,cm^{-3}$.
+The search on the CSQ data led to the discovery of three millisecond pulsars (MSPs) in this globular cluster.
+PSR J1843$-$3217A, hereafter M70A, an MSP with a spin period of $P_\mathrm{s} \sim 3.93,\rm ms$, was detected at a DM of $\sim70.9\:\rm pc\,cm^{-3}$ with an SNR of $\sim23.67,\sigma$.
+The strongest detection was from J1843$-$3217B (M70B; $P_\mathrm{s} \sim 4.44,\rm ms$), identified at a DM of $71.2\:\rm pc\,cm^{-3}$ with an SNR of about $34.55,\sigma$.
+The faintest of the three, J1843$-$3217C (M70C; $P_\mathrm{s} \sim 6.06,\rm ms$), was detected at a DM of $\sim71.1\:\rm pc\,cm^{-3}$ with an SNR of $12.06,\sigma$ in the CSQ data.
+Following these detections, more precise DM values for each MSP were determined using targeted {\tt PRESTO}-based searches around the initial detection DMs; the refined values are listed in Table \ref{table:MSPdetails}.

 All these MSPs were re-detected in the simultaneously recorded 3rd arm data with increased SNR.
 For all of them, the increment in SNR is about 40\%$-$60\%, confirming the MSP discovery.
 This also suggests that they are situated very close to the GC center, and inside the HPBW of the 3rd arm PA beam.
 Detailed discussion on the localization is done in Section \ref{subsec:localization}.
-Similarly to M69, we also perform a search on the 3rd arm data over $\rm DM^*\:\pm\:15\, pc\,cm^{-3}$ with DM step = 0.02\,$\rm pc\,cm^{-3}$, to detect the MSPs that are very close to the GC center, and might have been missed in the less sensitive CSQ search, but couldn't detect any promising candidates.
+Similar to M69, we also performed a acceleration search on the 3rd arm data over $\rm DM^*\:\pm\:15\, pc\,cm^{-3}$ with DM step = 0.02\,$\rm pc\,cm^{-3}$, to detect the MSPs that are very close to the GC center, and might have been missed in the less sensitive CSQ search, but couldn't detect any promising candidates.